2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Keith is out of the lineup for Monday's game against the Brewers.
+Keith is out of the lineup for Sunday's game against the Guardians.

 ANALYSIS